 Each leaf has silvery veins which become more pronounced with age and are as thick and sturdy as cardboard.

 They start pretty small and maybe only 5” to 8” inches as they approach maturity but can then expand to lengths of up to 4’ feet.

 Being the queen of all anthuriums, this lady loves to be pampered and will tell you through her foliage if you’re not catering to her wishes.

 A happy plant will add new leaves to the existing ones.

 Unhappy plants will drop a leaf each time a new one develops.

-As a result, owners often gauge their success based on how many leaves the plant retains.
+As a result, owners often gauge their success based on how many dark green leaves the plant retains.